pwncollege/computing-101/assembly-crash-course/level-7/DESCRIPTION.md

 al = 00010100
 ```

-Everything shifted to the left, and the highest significant bit fell off while a new 0 was added to the right side.
+Everything shifted to the left, and the highest (or _most significant_) bit fell off while a new 0 was added to the right side.

 You can use this to do special things to the bits you care about.